Musonda2day/Data-Scientist-Program---Data-Insight/README.md

 # Data-Scientist-Program---Data-Insight

-The Data Scientist Program is a fully funded one year program by [Data Insight](https://www.datainsightonline.com/data-scientist-program) which is aimed at equiping learners with the key Data Science skills.
+The Data Scientist Program is a fully funded one year program by [Data Insight](https://www.datainsightonline.com/data-scientist-program) which is aimed at equipping learners with the key Data Science skills.

 Over the course of the program, a number of courses are presented that equips the student with programming, statistical and machine learning skills for driving insights from data and be able to make data driven decisions.